thomaskioko/motion-layout-playground/README.md

 Motion Layout Playground
 -----------------------------
-This project contains various examples that demonstrate how to user Motionlayout to create amazing animations
+This project contains various examples that demonstrate how to user MotionLayout to create amazing animations

 ## Development setup

-First off, you require the latest Android Studio 3.0 (or newer) to be able to build the app.
+First off, you require the latest Android Studio 4.0 to be able to build the app.
+(The main reason for choosing this version is to be able to try out the Motion Editor)

 ## Splash Screen Demo